Home / Ski Travel / Ski & Snowboarding in Europe: Resorts, Countries & Ski Season Guide

 Outside the Alps, the Pyrenees between France and Spain also have ski resorts, although they are smaller and less internationally known.
 Scandinavia, particularly Norway and Sweden, has ski resorts with long seasons due to cold temperatures, although mountains are generally lower than the Alps.

-Eastern Europe has become increasingly popular for skiing because prices are often lower.
-Countries such as Bulgaria, Slovakia, Slovenia and Romania offer ski resorts that are often cheaper than the Alps while still providing good skiing, particularly for beginners and intermediate skiers.
+Eastern Europe has become increasingly popular for skiing and snowboarding in Europe, largely because prices are often significantly lower than in the Alps.
+Countries such as Bulgaria, Slovakia, Slovenia, and Romania offer ski resorts that are more affordable while still delivering reliable conditions, particularly for beginners and intermediate skiers.

-Each region offers a different ski experience, and choosing the right region is an important part of planning a European ski trip.
+Each of these regions offers a different style of ski experience, and choosing the right one is a key part of planning a successful European ski trip.

 Europe Ski Resort Overview by Country